cname87/project-perform-k8es/README.md

 * **Git**: Git is a distributed version control system – the source code is hosted on GitHub.
 * **VSCode**: Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running, and version control.
+* **Skaffold**: Skaffold is a command line tool that facilitates continuous development for Kubernetes-native applications.

 ### Build & Deployment

-* **Google Cloud Build**: Cloud Build is a service that executes builds on GCP’s infrastructure producing a Docker image for deployment.
+* **Google Cloud Build**: Cloud Build is a service that executes builds on GCP’s infrastructure producing Docker images for deployment.
 * **Docker**: Docker is the underlying container technology used by Cloud Build.
 * **Google Cloud Storage**: Cloud Storage is used to host environment variables, certs, keys and other sensitive data not hosted on GitHub.
-* **Google Cloud Platform**: The application is hosted on the Google GKE environment.
+* **Google Kubernetes Environment**: The application is hosted on a Kubernetes cluster provided by the Google GKE environment.
+* **Kubernetes**: Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications
+* **Helm**: Helm packages Kubernetes application configuration to help define, install, and upgrade the application.